pmahnke/stmgrts/_posts/2012/2012-09-20-christmas_in_st_margarets_2012.md

 We are looking for ideas for the front cover - do you have a favourite seasonal photograph that might be suitable?
 Or would you like to submit an article for the magazine?

-Please send your ideas to <editor@mystmargarets.com> although we cannot guarantee to publish all articles/photographs submitted we will do our best to include as many readers submissions as possible.
+Please send your ideas to [editor@mystmargarets.com](mailto:editor@mystmargarets.com) although we cannot guarantee to publish all articles/photographs submitted we will do our best to include as many readers submissions as possible.

 #### St Margarets Christmas Fair

-This years St Margarets Christmas Fair will be held in Crown Road on Sunday 9<sup>th</sup> December 2012.
-To book a stall please contact <events@mystmargarets.com> Space is limited.
+This years St Margarets Christmas Fair will be held in Crown Road on Sunday 9[sup>th</sup> December 2012.
+To book a stall please contact <events@mystmargarets.com](mailto:sup>th</sup> December 2012.
+To book a stall please contact <events@mystmargarets.com) Space is limited.
 We are also looking for entertainers and performers that would like to entertain the crowds please contact us at traders@mystmargarets if you are interested in performing.